FindMySchool LogoFindMySchool

 The student body is diverse, reflecting the vibrant Croydon community.
 The integration of two sites, South Norwood and Upper Norwood, adds a logistical layer to the school day, but students adapt quickly to the multi-campus dynamic.

-In 2024, the school's performance at GCSE was solid, particularly in terms of student progress.
+In the current GCSE dataset, the school's performance is solid, particularly for student progress.
 The Progress 8 score of +0.45 is a standout metric, indicating that students here achieve nearly half a grade higher across their subjects than similar students nationally.
-This places the school in the top tier for value-added performance.
+This places the school in a strong position for value-added performance.

 Attainment is broadly in line with national norms.
-The school ranks 1550th in England for GCSE outcomes (FindMySchool ranking) and 17th locally.
-While raw grades are typical of the middle 35% of schools in England, the strong progress score suggests that teaching adds significant value regardless of a child's starting point.
+The school ranks 1,862nd in England for GCSE academic outcomes (FindMySchool ranking) and 11th in Croydon on the local secondary ranking.
+While raw grades are typical of the middle band of schools in England, the strong progress score suggests that teaching adds significant value regardless of a child's starting point.

 At A-level, the picture is more complex.
-Ranked 2259th in England, attainment sits in the "national lower" band, with 29% of grades at A*-B. However, this data must be viewed in context: the sixth form is part of the wider Harris Federation Sixth Form, which is non-selective and inclusive, offering opportunities to students who might be refused entry elsewhere.
+Ranked 2,084th in England for A-level academic outcomes, attainment sits below the England midpoint, with 40% of grades at A*-B. However, this data must be viewed in context: the sixth form is part of the wider Harris Federation Sixth Form, which is non-selective and inclusive, offering opportunities to students who might be refused entry elsewhere.

 England ranks and key metrics (where available)